 - As the digitization of healthcare evolves, the “Internet of Me” will find better ways of collecting evidence concerning the efficacy of drugs across a population.
 With digitization, diagnostics will improve and the on-going monitoring of results will allow doctors to uniquely “fine-tune” medicines and dosages to the needs of “me”… i.e., each individual patient.

-- Lot controls and serialization within the “Internet of Me” will help ensure the purity of the medicine across all the parties of the supply chain and will guaranteed the authenticity of drugs, chemical constituents and the associated data.
+- Lot controls, serialization and chain-of-custody within the “Internet of Me” will help ensure the purity of the medicine across all the parties of the supply chain and will guaranteed the authenticity of drugs, chemical constituents and the associated data.

 - As communication among patient groups matures, the power will shift from the providers and drug companies to the connected consumer.
 Digital networks will need to manage permissibility and ensure the privacy of patients.
 Governments and the public will demand more transparency around what the aggregated data collected by the various pharmaceutical companies reveals.
 The educated public will begin to use this data to make better decisions around their own health.